aelyo-softworks/Wice/README.md

 ![Wice](Assets/wice_secondary_windows.jpg)

-You can show **Dialog Boxe**s.
-They are part of the application so can be clicked through and center automatically when the app resizes:
+You can show **Dialog Boxes**.
+They are part of the current window visual so can be clicked through and are centered automatically when the app is resized:

 ![Wice](Assets/wice_dialog_box.jpg)